 Beer is no small part of that success.

 As people step inside in a steady stream, almost all of them share one thing in common: They start shopping on the last aisle.
 Aisle 7.

 It’s odd to enter a grocery store and shop the last aisle first.
 Most stores subtly suggest you follow their carefully engineered traffic patterns, leading first to the items that present best.
 The ones that project a good face.
 The colorful fresh fruits and greens that shoppers respect.

 Inside Kimbrough’s Bestway, beer has risen to respectability.

 For a merchant, farmer, and brewer in North Carolina that respect is reason for hope.
 It shows that attitudes are changing.
-That with 41 breweries opening in the state since Pop the Cap passed in 2005, a movement is growing.
+That with dozens of breweries opening in the state since Pop the Cap passed in 2005, a movement is growing.
 One that asks us to try new beers like a dunkel, dry stout, or something with sweet potatoes.
 One that’s rooted in its community.
 Mountain town or Piedmont city.
 One that, like the Bestway, is building on tradition.